sushiineedstherapy/FIL-CVVC-and-VCCV/README.md

   For phoneme "3", or the "English r", they are commonly used in Tagalog when speaking English.

 # USTing
+UTAU: Create one or more notes, and split it into different notes to type in CV and VC, or create CV notes and put VC after.
 ![tutorial classic](https://github.com/user-attachments/assets/971c41b8-0d9a-4e98-ba62-af09763be36a)